 Outgrower schemes provide an opportunity to boost smallholder agricultural productivity and marketing when well designed.
 Two outgrower schemes supported by the facility were very successful.
 A common element of these schemes is that i) the outgrower businesses are strategically aligned with that of the anchor business, ii) the businesses have established processing factories and present low risk of abandoning the outgrower scheme and, iii) the businesses are mature and have the necessary interest (commercially and from a corporate responsibility perspective) to make it a success.

-Outgrower schemes generally fail with start-up businesses or where such outgrower activities do not form part of the core business model of the promotor.
-A number of smallholder outgrower schemes were promoted under the facility as complementary investments to the BAGC Catalytic Fund.
-Some of these schemes failed largely due to the fact that the anchor business did not have sufficient conditions to host outgrower businesses.
-The promotors of the businesses were oblidged to take on outgrowing activities as a condition for accessing concessionary funds under the Catalytic Fund.
-There was therefore no immediate alignment or shared vision with the promotors on the strategic relevance of these outgrower schemes to their businesses.
+The BAGC is seeing a number of smallholder outgrower schemes failing largely due to the fact that the anchor business did not have sufficient conditions to host outgrower businesses.
+In many cases promotors of the businesses are asked to take on outgrowing activities as a condition for accessing concessionary funds.
+However there is no immediate alignment or shared vision with the promotors on the strategic relevance of these outgrower schemes to their businesses.